 Below are some resources that will help you compile your index:

 - Handbook of Indexing Techniques: A Guide for Beginning Indexers by Linda K. Fetters (LAU e-book)

-- Indexes: A Chapter from the Chicago Manual of Style by University of Chicago Press (LAU e-book)
+- Indexes: Chapter 16 from the Chicago Manual of Style by University of Chicago Press (LAU e-book)